aodhanlutetiae/senedd_election_2021/README.md

 # senedd_election_2021
 Results from the 2021 Senedd election in Wales

-There is one file for constituency results, where each of the 40 constituencies returns one Member, and another for regional results where each of the five regions returns four Members.
+There is one file for constituency results (c_results.csv), where each of the 40 constituencies returns one Member, and another for regional results (r_results.csv) where each of the five regions returns four Members.
 The variables include:

 - constituency
 - region